codevence/fair-wizard-guide/docs/more/development/document-templates/tdk.rst

 Shared Configuration
 ====================

 Using the ``config`` command, you can manage shared user configuration stored in the `~/.dsw-tdk` directory.
-This shared configuration is then applied across all DSW projects, so you don’t need to set it up for each project individually.
+This shared configuration is then applied across all document template projects, so you don’t need to set it up for each project individually.